giocomai/ganttrify/README.md

 It appears that some of you don’t like having a line for the working package and are fine with just lines for activities.
-Did you mean it like this? (also, consider setting `hide_activities` to TRUE if on the contrary you want to hide activities and keep only working packages)
+Did you mean it like this? (also, consider setting `hide_activity` to TRUE if on the contrary you want to hide activities and keep only working packages)

 ``` r